usererdem/MIT-Wordgame/README.md

 # MIT-Wordgame
+Hello, I made this project/game as an assignment to learn and understand the fundamentals of programming.
-This project is an assigment from MIT Open Courseware, Introduction to Computer Science and Programming in Python class.
+I took the 'Introduction to Computer Science and Programming in Python' class from MIT Open Courseware.
+This project/game is an assignment from that class.

+The Game Explanation:

-It is a Wordgame like scrabble, every letter has specific points, your goal is to get the highest score.
+It is a Word game like scrabble, every letter has specific points, your goal is to get the highest score.

 When you open the game:

 1- Game is going to give an input --> Enter total number of hands:
 You can simply select how many hands you want to play by writing the hand amount in number format.
 (1,2,3,4,5,6 etc.)
-After finishing your hand if you choosed more than one hand it will start the new round.
+After finishing your hand if you chose more than one hand it will start the new round.

-2- The game will deal a hand of 7 letters including one unique letter that you can use it as any letter and print it for the player see.
+2- The game will deal with a hand of 7 letters including one unique letter that you can use as any letter and print for the player to see.
 Example: Current Hand: o u f f k b *
 Current Hand: o u f f k b * --> example word from the current hand --> bo*k which is going to accept book so unique letter is going to work as the letter o in this case.